python4astronomers/python4astronomers/source/files/asciifiles.rst

 * `asciitable.Rdb`_: tab-separated values with an extra line after the column definition line
 * `asciitable.Tab`_: tab-separated values

 `Asciitable`_ is built on a modular and extensible class structure.
-The basic functionality required for reading or writing a table is largely broken into independent base class elements so that new formats can be accomodated by modifying the underlying class methods as needed.
+This makes is easy to create new classes, which implement the functionality for some specific table format.

 Reading tables
 --------------